 }

-or
+HS384 or

-corresponding to client-id
+client-secret corresponding to

-the algorithm resolver for JWS can evaluate the passed ClientRegistration
+ClientRegistration, the algorithm resolver for JWS can evaluate the passed

-to determine which algorithm
+ClientRegistration to determine which algorithm to return.

 OpenID Connect 1.0 logout